 Laws change often, so the general recommendation is to review and/or update your estate plan every 3-5 years, or at any major life event (marriage, divorce, children, career change, etc).

 If you are looking to set up a living trust, give a law firm a call today.
-Most offer free one-hour consultations with an experienced estate lawyer in Phoenix, AZ.
+Most offer free one-hour consultations with an experienced lawyer.